 6).
 You will become a little crazy.
 When your baby doesn’t fall asleep like normal, you just might get him back out of his crib, feed him a snack AGAIN, give him a bath AGAIN, give him a baby massage AGAIN, and rock him to sleep AGAIN, because you are sure that you must have messed up the routine.
 (Yes, Becky and I really did this with our first.)

 7).
 You might think that no one else can watch your child.
 They can.
-Even if you come home to find that your brother-in-law has put your 2 1/2 year old in an exersauser that is for the baby, because he thought that it was a toddler toy.
-Or if you come home and your wife’s grandma has the baby down to just a diaper… that is put on backwards.
+Even if you come home to find that your brother-in-law (who does not have kids) has put your 2 1/2-year-old in an exersauser that is for the baby because he thought that it was a toddler toy.
+Or if you come home and your wife’s grandma has the baby down to just a diaper… that is put on backward.
 You realize that everyone does things their own way and it really doesn’t matter, as long as they are loved and cared for.
 It all works out just fine.